Learning-from-the-curve/learning-from-the-curve/_posts/daily-updates/2020-04-01-COVID19-Daily-update-on-number-of-cases-and-deaths.md

 As noted in the introduction, the number of cases is prone to several sources of non-random measurement error.
 While measurement error also exists for the number of deaths, this number draws a clearer picture.
 It also captures the severity of the epidemic.
 Furthermore, some hypotheses described above using case data might turn out to be less plausible than others.

 Figure 4 shows the total number of deaths for the top 10 countries with the deadliest outbreak by date.
 Since the second half of February, China has been overtaken by Italy and Spain.
 Since April 1, the USA is the country with the third highest number of deaths due to COVID.
 As of today, the country with the most deaths is Italy, with 12,430 deaths.
-Second is Spain, with 8,189 deaths, and the USA follows, with 4,079 deaths.
+Second is Spain, with 8,189 deaths, and the United States of America follows, with 4,079 deaths.

 {% include plots/daily-update-2020-04-01/2020-04-01-deaths_cum-dateRep-plain.html %}
 *Figure 4: Total deaths by date, global top 10.*